oracle/json-in-db/SodaExamples/README.md

-# Using JSON in the Autonomous Database from Java
+# Autonomous Database JSON from a Java Program

 This directory contains examples of how to store and access JSON collections from a Java program using SODA (Simple Oracle Document